 Bunker Hill Community College is committed to an open admission policy.
-This policy enables anyone with a high school diploma, HiSET (formerly the GED) or an associate degree or higher who wants to pursue a college education to be admitted to BHCC.
+This policy enables anyone with a high school diploma, HiSET (formerly the GED) or a transfer student from another college who wants to continue their education at BHCC.
 To enroll in a degree or certificate program, you must apply for admission and be accepted to the College; once accepted you are a degree-seeking student.
 Other enrollees are non-degree-seeking students.

 To support an optimal environment for learning, Bunker Hill Community College admits students who demonstrate the academic skills needed to fulfill the requirements of their courses and programs, and the ability to adhere to the Student Code of Conduct.

-If you are interested in learning more about applying to a degree program, specialized programs, information sessions and tours, and general college information, visit the Admissions webpage, or contact the office via email: firstname.lastname@example.org or phone: 617-228-3398.
+If you are interested in learning more about applying to a degree program, specialized programs, information sessions and tours or for general college information, visit the Admissions page, or contact the office via email at email@example.com or phone at 617-228-3398.

 You may be required to take a computerized placement test (CPT) before registering at BHCC if you are: